 The consolidation of small parcels into a single building site can enhance the feasibility of affordable housing through economies of scale and also by improved competitiveness for grant funding.
 It is also possible that larger parcels more than 10 acres in size require subdivision to create suitably sized affordable housing sites.
 The City will continue to play an active role in facilitating lot consolidation and subdivision, particularly as it relates to parcels listed in the sites inventory.
-For example, the City will work with nonprofit developers and/or private landowners of small or large sites to identify and consolidate or subdivide parcels to facilitate the development of housing affordable to lower-income households.
-The lot consolidation programThese opportunities will be discussed with developers during the preliminary or conceptual review process.
+For example, the City will work with nonprofit developers and/or private landowners of small or large sites to consolidate or subdivide parcels to facilitate the development of housing affordable to lower-income households.
+These opportunities will be discussed with developers during the preliminary or conceptual review process.
 Lot consolidation or subdivision requests will be processed concurrently with other development approvals ministerially to the extent allowed by law.
-Incentives offered for lot consolidation will include allowing for higher densities when small parcels are consolidated, flexibility in development standards and expedited processing when small parcels are consolidated.
+Lncentives for lot consolidation will include allowing for higher densities, flexibility in development standards and expedited processing when small parcels are consolidated to facilitate projects that include affordable units.